rodneylab/sveltekit-uvu-testing/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/rodneylab/sveltekit-uvu-testing)

 Demo code: colour palette app which helps explain Svelte each blocks as well as const directives, destructuring within each blocks and style directives.
-The code accompanies the <a aria-label="Open Rodney Lab video post on Svelte Each blocks" href="https://rodneylab.com/sveltekit-uvu-testing/">post on SvelteKi uvu unit testing</a>.
+The code accompanies the <a aria-label="Open Rodney Lab video post on Svelte Each blocks" href="https://rodneylab.com/sveltekit-uvu-testing/">post on SvelteKit uvu unit testing</a>.
 If you have any questions, please drop a comment at the bottom of that page.

 ## Building and previewing the site